British Museum Reading Room: British Museum Library

 In 1973, the British Library Act 1972 detached the library department from the British Museum, but it continued to host the now separated British Library in the same Reading Room and building as the museum until 1997.
-The British Museum Library still exists, but as of 2021, the Reading Room is not open to the public.

-Closure and restoration
+Restoration

-In 1997 the British Library moved to its own specially constructed building next to St Pancras Station and all the books and shelving were removed.
+In 1997 the British Library moved to its own specially constructed building next to St Pancras railway station and all the books and shelving were removed.
 As part of the redevelopment of the Great Court, the Reading Room was fully renovated and restored, including the papier-mâché ceiling which was repaired to its original colour scheme, having previously undergone radical redecorations (the initial design of the roof was considered excessive at the time).

-The Reading Room was reopened in 2000, allowing all visitors, and not just library ticket-holders, to enter it.
+The Reading Room was reopened in 2000, allowing all visitors, not just library ticket-holders, to enter it.
 It held a collection of 25,000 books focusing on the cultures represented in the museum along with an information centre and the Walter and Leonore Annenberg Centre.

 Exhibition space

 In 2007 the books and facilities installed in 2000 were removed, and the Reading Room was relaunched as a venue for special exhibitions, beginning with one featuring China's Terracotta Army.
-The general library for visitors (Paul Hamlyn Library) moved to a room accessible through nearby Room 2, but closed permanently on 13 August 2011.
-This is an earlier library that has also had distinguished users, including Thomas Babington Macaulay, William Makepeace Thackeray, Robert Browning, Giuseppe Mazzini, Charles Darwin and Charles Dickens.
-The Reading Room is no longer used for exhibitions.
+The general library for visitors, Paul Hamlyn Library, was moved to a room accessible through nearby Room 2, but closed permanently on 13 August 2011.
+This is an earlier library that has also had distinguished users, including Thomas Babington Macaulay, William Makepeace Thackeray, Robert Browning, Giuseppe Mazzini, Charles Darwin, and Charles Dickens.